What to Look Out for When Negotiating with ERP Providers like Oracle & SAP

 Include Clear Terms Around Your Service Level Agreement (SLA)

-• Make sure that you have the best service level agreements and governance agreements by specifically outlining them in your contract.
+Make sure that you have the best service level agreements and governance agreements by specifically outlining them in your contract.
+Including these will ensure that your provider keeps their service at 99.99% performance.

-• There needs to be penalties for an ERP provider not meeting or exceeding the Service Levels you agreed upon.
-Hundreds of thousands of dollars are left out there because companies don't track failure.
+In addition, there needs to be penalties for an ERP provider not meeting or exceeding their Service Levels that you agreed upon in your contract.

 Don’t Forget Cybersecurity and Intrusion Detection